apollographql/apollo-server/docs/source/schema/custom-scalars.md

 scalar MyCustomScalar
 ```

 Object types in your schema can now contain fields of type `MyCustomScalar`.
+(FIXME: and also it can be an argument or input type field!)
 However, Apollo Server still needs to know how to interact with values of this new scalar type.

 ## Defining custom scalar logic